AlexSmall96/Pair-Matching-Game/README.md

 ## Site Structure and Features

 The site is structured into two main areas, the home page and the game page.
 The home page is where the user is brought to initially, and contains the header, an about section, intstructions to play the game, and a settings section, with username input and difficulty switch.
 The game is played on the game page, which can be accessed via the start game button.
 This contains the cards area, where the game is played, a score tracking area and a leaderboard.

+The features of the site are given below, along with an image and its value to the user.

 Feature| Image | Value to User :-------------------------:|:-------------------------: | :-------------------------: